tunguyenthaison/python-hundred-days/day-018/README.md

 ---

 ## Animation
-* Using `PIL`, not very smooth -- need to double check
+* Using `PIL`, not very smooth -- need to double check!
+Found it!
+The order is not right!